 Leslie brings more than 20 years of marketing and advertising experience to her position as the Assistant Director of the Menokin Foundation.
 Before coming to Menokin in 2010, Leslie worked at Richmond agencies such as The Martin Agency, Fultz & Associates, and aliceblue, and most recently at Open Door Communications in Kilmarnock, VA.

 A native of Fauquier County, Virginia, Leslie now resides with her husband Ben in Tappahannock.
-She has a daughter, Hannah, a senior at William and Mar; two stepsons, Benjamin (Warsaw) and Greg (Richmond), and four step-grandchildren.
+She has a daughter, Hannah, a graduate student at VCU; two stepsons, Benjamin (Warsaw) and Greg (Richmond), and four step-grandchildren.
 Leslie enjoys working on designing and writing marketing materials for Menokin along with her other responsibilities.
 In her free time she indulges in illustration and textiles including needle felting and fabric design.
 She holds a BA in English from the College of William and Mary.

 Outreach and Education Coordinator